 When the positioning is generic, paid channels carry the entire persuasion burden.
 Every click has to be converted from cold.
 When the positioning is specific, half the persuasion happens before the click and CAC drops accordingly.
 A CAC problem that survives a channel-level audit almost always traces upstream to positioning, not to bid strategy or creative.

-The $2,500 Paid Advertising Audit is the correct starting point for a CAC problem.
+The $2,500 Paid Media Architecture Audit is the correct starting point for a CAC problem.
 It runs five business days, covers every active paid channel, rebuilds attribution outside the platforms, and produces a 30-day implementation roadmap.
 If the root cause is channel-level (attribution, targeting, bid strategy, creative), the audit fixes it directly.

 If the audit reveals the CAC problem is upstream of the paid channels, meaning it traces to ICP confusion, weak positioning, or segment mismatch, the Strategy Diagnostic at $5,000 is the correct next step.
 Many audit clients run both in sequence.
 The audit tells you whether you need to.

-Start the Paid Advertising Audit · $2,500 →Flat spend with rising CAC points to three likely causes.
+Start the Paid Media Architecture Audit · $2,500 →Flat spend with rising CAC points to three likely causes.
 Auction inflation in your primary paid channels as more competitors enter.
 Targeting drift as the platforms optimize toward cheaper conversions that do not close.
 Or attribution models that overcredit the last click and hide the real acquisition cost.
 An audit distinguishes which of these is driving the trend.

 Under 12 months is healthy for most B2B SaaS.
 12 to 18 months is acceptable at Series B if ARR growth rate justifies the payback window.
 Over 18 months signals one of three problems: pricing too low, sales cycle too long, or acquisition mix overweighted to expensive channels.
 The Strategy Diagnostic separates these because the fixes are unrelated.